superwerker/superwerker/README.md

  - Development/Ops teams in startups and SMEs who want a quick start in AWS with all the best practises set up at once.
  - AWS integrators, APN Partners, and freelancers who want to focus on solving customer problems

-### How does it work?

-superwerker runs in your own AWS account.
-You can install it via CloudFormation or AWS Service Catalog.

-### Will you keep this up-to-date?

-...

-### How can I receive updates?

-Either manually by updating the CloudFormation template or via AWS Service Catalog.

-### Which AWS regions are supported?

-Since superwerker builds upon AWS Control Tower, it supports the same regions which Control Tower supports.

-### Why not use ...

- - Control Tower
- - AWS Landing Zone
- - My homegrown solution?

-Here is the feature matrix:

-TBD

 ## Thanks